When To Seek Help For Anxiety

 Do you have trouble completing tasks due to your anxiousness?
 Are you falling behind on work due to your anxiety?
 These are just some of the many cognitive issues that people with anxiety disorders may face.
-If you are dealing with these types of issues, we want to help you overcome them.
-With our mental health disorder treatment options, there is a great chance of this happening for you.
+If you are dealing with these issues, we want to help you overcome them.
+With our mental health disorder treatment options, there is an excellent chance of this happening for you.

 Procrastinating or Avoiding People and Situations

 Everyone procrastinates to some degree.
-However, most people who deal with anxiety procrastinate to the extent that it negatively affects their life.
-Whether you are procrastinating about participating in events that send you into a whirlwind of stress or you are avoiding going around certain people that bring you anxiety, we understand.
+However, most people with anxiety procrastinate to the extent that it negatively affects their life.
+We understand that you may be procrastinating about participating in events that send you into a whirlwind of stress or avoiding being around certain people that make you uncomfortable.

-We know that dealing with any anxious-causing activities, people or situations can be unpleasant or even difficult.
-Sometimes, you may find that you are spending a lot more time avoiding people and situations and procrastinating than you are completing tasks.
+We know that dealing with any anxious-causing activities, people, or situations can be unpleasant or even difficult.
+Sometimes, you spend much more time avoiding people and situations and procrastinating than completing tasks.

 However, you don’t have to deal with these things alone.
-Our team of professionals is here to help you learn how to cope better, so you don’t feel the need to procrastinate or use avoidance techniques as often.
-If you want to learn more about our treatment options for anxiety, don’t hesitate to reach out to our team today.
+Our team of professionals is here to help you learn how to cope better so you don’t feel the need to procrastinate or use avoidance techniques as often.
+If you want to learn more about our treatment options for anxiety, don’t hesitate to contact our team today.

 Regardless of what your mental health disorder diagnosis might be or what your triggers are, our team can help you to start feeling better.
 With our mental health treatment options, you can rest a bit easier knowing that we can teach you techniques and skills that help you to become the master of your own emotions and life.

 Have you been feeling on edge a lot lately?
 Do you find that you are always restless and can’t seem to sit or stand still for more than a few minutes at most?
 Are you quick to get angry with the people that love and care about you?
 If so, anxiety might be taking up too much of your life.
-It is important to understand that anxiety doesn’t always come about in attacks.
-It could be irritation when someone is talking to you, blaming others for your feelings, raging at someone over a wrongdoing and so much more.
+Understanding that anxiety doesn’t always come about in attacks is essential.
+It could be irritating when someone is talking to you, blaming others for your feelings, raging at someone over wrongdoing, and so much more.

 Remember, anxiety is healthy to some extent.
-However, it isn’t helpful or healthy to have anxiety that takes over your life.
-If you are feeling constantly restless and/or agitated due to your anxious feelings, it would be best to reach out for help.
+However, having anxiety that takes over your life isn’t helpful.
+If you constantly feel restless and agitated due to your anxiety, it would be best to reach out for help.
 Here at Sylvia Brafman, we have numerous professionals who can help you to regain control of your emotions.
 We also have many different treatment programs that can help you to get a better grip on your triggers and lifestyle.

-Sometimes, anxiety can be so severe that a person may think they are having a heart attack instead of a panic and/or anxiety attack.
-For this reason, it is good to know the symptoms of an anxiety attack, so you don’t overwhelm yourself even more.
+Sometimes, anxiety can be so severe that a person may think they are having a heart attack instead of a panic and anxiety attack.
+For this reason, it is good to know the symptoms of an anxiety attack so you don’t overwhelm yourself even more.
 Some of these symptoms that you might experience include:

 - Shortness of breath